 Audit and Accountability

 The Board is responsible for presenting a balanced, clear and comprehensible assessment of the Group's performance and prospects.
-The Directors also acknowledge their responsibility for preparing the financial statements that give a true and fair view of the Group's financial position on a going-concern basis, and for presenting a balanced, clear and understandable assessments in its annual and interim reports, and other inside information announcements and other financial disclosures.
-Board members are provided with monthly updates, including contracted property sales updates, projects launched, upcoming projects, leasing updates, financial position and hotel occupancy, which give the Directors a balanced and understandable assessment of the performance, position and prospects of the Group.
+The Directors also acknowledge their responsibility for preparing the financial statements that give a true and fair view of the Group's financial position on a going-concern basis, and for presenting a balanced, clear and understandable assessments in its annual and interim reports, other inside information announcements and other financial disclosures.
+All Board members are provided with monthly updates, including contracted property sales updates, projects launched, upcoming projects, leasing and hotel project updates, major investment projects under development and financial position, which give the Directors a balanced and understandable assessment of the performance, position and prospects of the Group.
 Management provides all relevant information to the Board, giving the members sufficient explanation and information they need to discharge their responsibilities.
 A statement by the external auditor of the Company in respect of its reporting responsibilities is set out in the Independent Auditor's Report.

 back to top

 The Audit Committee was established in 1999 and was renamed as the Audit and Risk Management Committee in June 2016 to reflect its role in risk management.
 The Committee is chaired by Dr. Li Ka-cheung, Eric, and other members of the Committee are Mr. Yip Dicky Peter, Mr. Leung Kui-king, Donald and Dr. Leung Nai-pang, Norman.
 All members of the Committee are Independent Non-Executive Directors.